 As suspected from a tease last month, Powerslave Exhumed is real and is a full remaster of the ’90s FPS classic being done by Nightdive Studios – the specialist in classic PC game remasters, thanks to the excellent likes of Doom 64, Turok 1 and 2, and System Shock: Remastered – the studio’s first full remake.

-PowerSlave – also known as Exhumed (its much better European name) or Seireki 1999: Pharaoh no Fukkatsu – was a Build Engine FPS released on PC, PlayStation 1, and SEGA Saturn between 1996-1997.
+PowerSlave – also known as Exhumed (its much better non-Iron Maiden European name) or Seireki 1999: Pharaoh no Fukkatsu – was a Build Engine FPS released on PC, PlayStation 1, and SEGA Saturn between 1996-1997.
 It was pretty hard to find until it got a shock re-release on GOG last year, but only the inferior MS-DOS version with terrible controls and weird design.

-Now Nightdive Studios CEO Stephen Kick tweeted a tease suggesting that PowerSlave/Exhumed would be the next game to get his studio’s remaster treatment.
-Given that Nightdive is particularly known for first-person games and its own Blood: Remastered also uses the Build Engine, a remaster of PowerSlave/Exhumed would fit well into its catalogue.
+A possible official remaster was mentioned way back in 2015, and Nightdive Studios CEO Stephen Kick tweeted a tease in July suggesting that Powerslave/Exhumed would be the next game to get his studio’s remaster treatment.
+Given that Nightdive is particularly known for first-person games and Samuel Villarreal, maker of the unofficial remake Powerslave EX, works at the studio, it made a lot of sense.